cysouw/diathesis/text/c13_zumInfinitive.md

 ### [ NP | –N ] *sein+zum‑Infinitiv* Emotional trigger subject (*Auslösersubjektivierung*) {#sec:zuminfinitive-sein-zum}

 The construction *sein+zum‑Infinitiv* drops the nominative subject and promotes a governed preposition to subject.
 Such a role-remapping is rather unusual in German.
-In the other instane, the ~~Kreationsubjektivierung~~ (see [@sec:prepositions-fabricative-accusative]), it is a creation manufactured by the subject that is promoted to subject.
-In the present construction, it is the trigger of an emotional reaction of the subject that is promoted to subject.
+In the other instance, the ~~Kreationsubjektivierung~~ (see [@sec:prepositions-fabricative-accusative]), it is a creation manufactured by the subject that is promoted to subject.
+In the present construction, it is the trigger of an emotional reaction that is promoted to subject.

 The *sein+zum‑Infinitiv* diathesis appears only to apply to verbs of emotion, like *heulen* 'to cry' [@next].
 This emotion is triggered by something, which is expressed with an *über* governed preposition [@next a].
-This trigger is promoted to subject and the original subject is droppen and cannot be retained in any form [@next b].
-Typically, however, this diathesis is used without explicitly expressing the trigger.
-That means, that the alternated sentence often lacks a subject, and thus a valency-simulating pronoun *es* is commonly attested in this construction [@next c].
+With this diathesis, the trigger is promoted to subject and the original subject is dropped and cannot be retained in any form [@next b].
+Typically this diathesis is used without explicitly expressing the trigger at all.
+As a result, the new sentence after the diathesis  lacks a subject, and thus a valency-simulating pronoun *es* is commonly attested in this construction [@next c].

 ::: ex
 a.
 Ich heule über den Schaden. \